Coronavirus (COVID-19) travel advice

 ABTA offers advice for customers looking to cancel a trip due to coronavirus on their website:

 The Association of British Insurers (ABI) has produced information on travel insurance and school insurance implications following the coronavirus (COVID-19) outbreak.
 If you have any further questions about your cover or would like further reassurance, you should contact your travel insurance provider.

 Our full terms and conditions can be found on: https://www.voyagerschooltravel.com/about-us/school-tour-booking-terms-and-conditions/

 The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help schools claim against their school insurance policy for trips which they are not able to take due to government advice.
 They issued the following statement which has been signed off by the DfE:

 For domestic visits and visits abroad, which have had to be cancelled as a result of government advice, the advice from the DfE is to contact your insurer.

 For those schools who have committed to educational visits which can now not go ahead, the government’s advice issued is sufficient and will allow schools to make an insurance claim against their policy.
 This includes more complex overseas expeditions, where the duration of school closure and the subsequent lack of organisational and preparation time with the students may mean that a future expedition has become unviable for a school to undertake safely even after the school re-opens.

-The risk protection arrangement (RPA) is an alternative to insurance for academies and some state maintained schools in England and specifically includes cover for school trip cancellation.
-The DfE has confirmed that members can claim for school trips cancelled due to government advice in this academic year.
+The RPA is an alternative to insurance for academies and some state maintained schools in England and specifically included cover for school trip cancellation.
+The DfE confirmed that members can claim for school trips cancelled due to government advice in the 2019/20 academic year.
 If you are a member, please see the RPA Claims download at the bottom of this page for information on how to claim.